chook81/microsoft-graph-docs/synchronization/api-reference/beta/api/synchronization_synchronizationtemplate_update.md

 # Update synchronizationTemplate

+> **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
+Use of these APIs in production applications is not supported.

-Update (override) synchronization template associated with a given application.
+Update (override) the synchronization template associated with a given application.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).